Leinster to welcome champions Saracens to Dublin in Champions Cup quarter-final

 Ulster face a trip to Toulouse's Stade Ernest-Wallon after securing the sixth seeding as the best runner-up.
 The northern province beat Bath 22-15 yesterday.

-Second-seed Exeter Chiefs will host the other remaining English team Northampton Saints at Sandy Park.
+Second-seed Exeter Chiefs will host the other remaining English team Northampton Saints at Sandy Park, with the winners to play Ulster or Toulouse in their semi-final.

+Ulster would face a trip to Exeter should they prevail but could host Northampton if both games produce shocks.

 The quarter-finals will be played on the weekend of April 3-5, with dates, kick-off times, and TV coverage to be announced towards the end of this week.